siddharth-maharana/siddharth-maharana.github.io/_pages/group.md

 - Interstellar dust and magnetic fields
 - Instrumentation for future Extremely Large Telescopes

-Students with strong interests in instrumentation, observations, and hands-on experimental work are particularly encouraged to apply.

 ### Master's and Undergraduate Students

 Research projects are available for Master's dissertations, undergraduate research projects, internships, and summer students.